 “Which are you?” she asked her daughter.
 “When adversity knocks on your door, how do you respond?
 Are you a carrot, egg, or coffee bean?”

-Think of this, which am I?
+Ask yourself, which am I?

 Am I the carrot that seems strong?
 But with pain and trouble, I wilt and lose my strength?

 Or am I like the coffee bean?
 The bean changed the hot water – the very circumstances that brought adversity, pain and hardship – into something quite wonderful.
-When the water got hot, it released the beans fragrance and flavor.
+When the water got hot, it released the beans fragrance and flavour.

 If you are like the bean, you will get better when things are at their most difficult.
 You will change the situation around you.
 When times are at their darkest and trials are at their greatest, you will elevate to another level?